-- Ministry of Territorial Management and Infrastructures, which develops state policies in the subsoil use (that is, mining) sector and ensures compliance which these policies, grants the right of subsoil use and so on. - Ministry of Envfironment, which participates in the development of state policies in the sector of environmental protection, implements the limitations determined under the environmental protection laws in the sector of environmental protection, etc.

-Natural protection and mining inspection body, which implements the state supervision to comply with environmental protection norms within the scope of subsoil use.
+- Ministry of Territorial Management and Infrastructures, which develops state policies in the mining sector and ensures compliance which these policies, grants the right of subsoil use and so on. - Ministry of Environment, which participates in the development of state policies in the sector of environmental protection, implements the limitations determined under the environmental protection laws in the sector of environmental protection, etc. - Natural protection and mining inspection body, which implements the state supervision to comply with environmental protection norms within the scope of subsoil use.